 Ben Franklin Bridge Wind Tongue, Rocker Links and Wind Bracing Replacement

-To replace these major components and maintain normal operation of both vehicular traffic and PATCO trains, robust temporary jacking frames and supports are needed, especially since these components resist significant loads, e.g. the rocker links need to resist about 1,000 tons of compression and 500 tons of tension.
-CHI designed innovative jacking frames and temporary supports, as well as construction sequence, that can resist full dead and live loads, greatly reducing the impact to the traffic.
+To replace these major components and maintain normal operations of both vehicular traffic and PATCO trains, robust temporary jacking frames and supports were needed, especially since these components resisted significant loads, e.g. the rocker links needed to resist about 1,000 tons of compression and 500 tons of tension.
+CHI designed innovative jacking frames and temporary supports, as well as construction sequence, that could resist full dead and live loads, greatly reducing the impact to the traffic.

-Detailed and accurate 3D BIM modeling, and advanced finite element modeling and analysis have been performed.
+Detailed and accurate 3D BIM modeling, and advanced finite element modeling and analysis had been performed.